 - Once every 3 years: Business, Storage, Mercantile Occupancies, and Churches

 The fire inspectors also inspect new construction projects prior to a certificate of occupancy being issued.
 The fire department issues permits regarding the Fire Prevention Code.
 In addition, fire inspectors will respond to any complaint regarding fire or life safety.
 State mandated inspections for foster homes and group homes are also performed.
 To request a foster home inspection online, click here to email the on-duty Fire Marshal to schedule an appointment.

 The Town of Knightdale charges a small fee to perform this mandated service based on the building size.
 Fire Final Inspections for certificate of occupancy are charged at $25.00 per hour with a one hour minimum.
 Re-inspections for fire final inspections are charged at the normal re-inspection rate.

-Town of Knightdale Fire Inspection fees can be paid in person at Town Hall (First Floor) or mailed to the address below.
+Town of Knightdale Fire Inspection fees can be paid in person at Town Hall or mailed to the address below.
 You may also call 919-217-2212 to pay by credit card.
 Fire inspection fees will not be accepted in the field by Fire Marshals.